IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

 * **Place an `@consistent` annotation above the operator**

-* **Specify the partition parameter**  - This example is for a single-partition topic, but for a three-partition topic you can simple specify: `partition: 0,1,2;`
+* **Specify the partition parameter**  - The partition refers to the Kafka topic partition that we will maintain exactly-once processing for.
+This example is for a single-partition topic, but for a three-partition topic you can simple specify: `partition: 0,1,2;`
-* **Specify triggerCount parameter for operatorDriven trigger**  - The trigger count gives the approximate number of messages between checkpointing.
+* **Specify triggerCount parameter for operatorDriven trigger** - The trigger count gives you control over the approximate number of messages between checkpointing.
 If you are using a periodic trigger for your consistent region, you do not need to specify this.
 Here is the KafkaConsumer from the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaConsistentRegionConsumerSimple">KafkaConsistentRegionConsumerSimple</a> sample:
 <pre class="source-code"><code>    //Read in from a kafka server and start consistent region
-    @consistent(trigger = operatorDriven)
+    <b style="color:blue">@consistent(trigger = operatorDriven)</b>
     stream&lt;rstring message, rstring key&gt; KafkaConsumerOut = KafkaConsumer()
     {
         param